Municipal corporation: Pakistan

+18th Amendment in 2010, mandates that each province must establish a local government system by law and devolve political, administrative, and financial power to elected local representatives.

 United Kingdom

 The ancient boroughs of England and Wales were typically incorporated by a royal charter, though some were boroughs by prescription.
 The Municipal Corporations Act 1835 and Municipal Corporations Act 1882 abolished the corporations of rotten boroughs and other small rural areas.
 The Local Government Act 1888 aligned the powers of the remaining borough corporations with those of the new urban district councils.
-All borough corporations were replaced under the Local Government Act 1972 with councils not designated as "corporations", with the exception of the City of London Corporation.
+All borough corporations were replaced under the Local Government Act 1972, with corporations now being designated as "councils", with the exception of the City of London Corporation.

 The corporations of the burghs of Scotland were similar in origin and were reformed or replaced in the nineteenth century before being abolished by the Local Government (Scotland) Act 1973.
 The Irish borough corporations within what is now Northern Ireland were reformed by the Municipal Corporations (Ireland) Act 1840 and Local Government (Ireland) Act 1898 and replaced by the Local Government Act (Northern Ireland) 1972.